-Berlin Packaging is a global provider Berlin Packaging offers a compelling value proposition to both its customers and manufacturers.
-For customers, it provides access to >1.200 from its scale.
-In parallel, it allows manufacturers to focus on their core business whilst receiving access to a fragmented base of >18,000
+Berlin Packaging offers a compelling value proposition to both its customers and manufacturers.
+For customers, it provides access to >1,200 manufacturers at advantaged pricing from its scale.
+In parallel, it allows manufacturers to focus on their core business whilst receiving access to a fragmented base of >18,000 small customers.